Report card: Bob Condotta grades the Seahawks’ Week 11 win vs. the Arizona Cardinals

 Offensive line

-Rookie Damien Lewis got the surprise start at center in place of the injured Ethan Pocic and Kyle Fuller, moving over from right guard.
+The line had to adjust to yet another new lineup as rookie Damien Lewis got the surprise start at center in place of the injured Ethan Pocic and Kyle Fuller, moving over from right guard.

 It was his first start at center at any level and there were some early predictable growing pains as Wilson mishandled a snap that Seattle was fortunate to recover, and then he also got called for a hold that nullified the long pass to Metcalf, though in fairness to Lewis, it looked like a pretty dubious call.

-But overall, the rushing numbers indicated that Seattle’s front largely got the job done, as did the fact Wilson was sacked just three times after a combined 11 the last two weeks.
+But overall, the rushing numbers (5.3 per carry on 165 overall) indicated that Seattle’s front largely got the job done, as did the fact Wilson was sacked just three times after a combined 11 the last two weeks.

-One big negative — RT Brandon Shell leaving late with a leg injury.

 Grade: B